chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 end
 {% endhighlight %}

 We’re going to need a method to call to get the email ready so let’s add that.
-I called mine `welcome_email` and I take one param, user (which is my new user object).
+I called mine `welcome_email` and I take one param, user (which is my new user object from #create).
 I also set a few Class level instance variables to pass down some additional information to my view (aka template in the case of our mail).  `@user` will contain the new user record object and `@url` is a url back to your site.

 {% highlight ruby %}
 class WelcomeMailer < ActionMailer::Base